debnaml/rainmaker2/README.md

 bun dev
 ```

+## Azure AD SSO (Optional)

+Rainmaker now supports optional Azure Active Directory single sign-on via NextAuth.
+Nothing changes until the following environment variables are provided:

+- `AZURE_AD_TENANT_ID`
+- `AZURE_AD_CLIENT_ID`
+- `AZURE_AD_CLIENT_SECRET`
+- `NEXTAUTH_SECRET`
+- `NEXT_PUBLIC_AZURE_AD_SSO_ENABLED=true`

+Leave these values unset (or the public flag set to `false`) to keep the existing local/demo login flow.
+Once the Azure credentials are supplied, enable the public flag and the "Sign in with Birketts SSO" button will appear on the login page.
+Removing the credentials or flipping the flag back to `false` cleanly rolls the change back.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.